Cognitive Testing for DBS Surgery Is Unproven and Can Be Counterproductive

 My fourth critique of the assessment was precipitated by the feedback of a business partner.
 He stopped me after my reading two of the report’s conclusions, asked to clarify the objective of the report, and then offered that I had disproved the very first conclusion in my wok of the prior week.

+The neuropsychologist had rated each of the above attributes as “below average”.
 In contrast, the people who deal with me on a regular basis have a very different perspective.
-That is, 90% of the ratings were higher than the Doctor’s and every person found my ability to synthesize new information and my ability to perform mental calculations to be “above average”.
+That is, 90% of their ratings were higher than the Doctor’s and every person found my ability to synthesize new information and my ability to perform mental calculations to be “above average”.

 Taken together, the proficiency in Scrabble, the activities in the bankruptcy proceeding, and the survey of close acquaintances paint a bleak picture for using neuropsychological testing as a tool for DBS qualification.